Australia's State Aviation Safety Program

 In the context of Australia's civil aviation safety system, Defence liaises with the Australian transport portfolio on civil/military aviation matters, including management of joint user airports.

 Defence, in collaboration with Airservices, is committed to improving civil and military aviation harmonisation and to enhancing airspace access arrangements, recognising both military and civil requirements.
-This includes having staff located in the CASA Office of Airspace Regulation and being a member of the Aviation Policy Group (APG) and Aviation Implementation Group (AIG) with the Department of Infrastructure and Transport, CASA and Airservices.
+This includes having staff located in the CASA Office of Airspace Regulation and being a member of the Aviation Policy Group (APG) and Aviation Implementation Group (AIG) with the Department of Infrastructure and Regional Development, CASA and Airservices.

 More information about the Department of Defence can be found at: